egorkonovalov/flycatcher/src/posts/1/index.md

 } // <--- OK!
 ```

 This was a simple example of how to achieve polymorphism using generic types in TypeScript.
-This is only a small piece of abilities that generics can give us for making our code explicit and error-proven.
+This is only a small piece of abilities that generics can give us for making our code explicit and error-prone.